DSLstandard/Lean4-FFI-Programming-Tutorial-GLFW/README.md

 Hopefully you can understand the definition `lean_glfwWindowShouldClose` without any explanations now.

-And this is it!
+And that is it!

 ## GLFW in Lean4

-We can now implement this:
+We can now implement the following C code:
 ```c
 #include <GLFW/glfw3.h>
 #include <stdlib.h>